Bike helmets and bicycle safety

 Unfortunately, bicycling is not risk-free.
-In fact, from 2008 to 2012, each year an average of 3 bicyclists died in King County each year and 45 were severely injured in collisions with motor vehicles.
+In fact, from 2013 to 2016, each year an average of 2 - 3 bicyclists died in King County and 42 were severely injured in collisions with motor vehicles.

 To stay safe, follow Washington's bicycling laws and always wear a helmet!
 Visit the Washington state Department of Transportation's Bicycle Laws page to learn more about bicyclist responsibilities and state laws.

 In July 2003, the King County Board of Health extended the King County bike helmet regulation (PDF) to include Seattle.
 The new rule went into effect in August 2003 and requires that all bicyclists (regardless of age) must wear a helmet.

 Bicyclists throughout the county can be cited for not wearing helmets.
 Avoid fines, fees, and injuries by wearing a bike helmet!